sandyml/All-TRAILS/README.md

 Utilizing two of the things I enjoy - Ruby on Rails and hiking!

+AllTRAILS is a full-stack application allowing users to log in or sign up for access.
+Once accessed by logging in or signing up, users can see the hike trails, location, and reviews that the user and others have written.
+If the user reviews a hike, all hike trail cards will be displayed with the title and description.
+Users can update, delete or add a review(s).
+This app is a simplified version or All Trails.

 ## Resources

 - [Getting Started with Ruby on Rails on Render](https://render.com/docs/deploy-rails)